Knoxville Smokies: Television and radio

-All Tennessee Smokies games are shown live on MiLB.TV.
+All Smokies games are shown live on MiLB.TV.
+Some games are televised on Marquee Sports Network, which is not available in Tennessee.
+All games are also broadcast on 92.5 WKCE and AM 1180 in Knoxville.
 The current voice of the Smokies is Mick Gillispie.
 The secondary broadcaster is Andy Brock.
 The pre and postgame shows are hosted by Jackson Williams and Joseph Bonanno.
-All games are also broadcast on 99.1 The Sports Animal and AM 990 (WNML) in Knoxville.
 Bear Trax is a weekly television show hosted by Mick Gillispie and Charlie Walter about the Smokies and airs at 11pm ET on WTNZ Fox43.